 However, a cat’s natural ability to smell, hunt down a rodent after the kitchen supplies might be a nice side benefit.

 So, superstition, hunting abilities and an adept alertness for weather changes may be a good summation of why cats have a history around boats and water.

 So, has this all this history given the Maine Coon a healthy liking for water.
-The Maine Coon is known to have travelled on trade ships.

 It has a sturdy constitution, is robust and is an excellent mouser able to take down larger rats due to its unique size.